The latest batch of early Prime Day deals

 Compared with music-streaming services like Apple Music and Spotify, Amazon Music Unlimited is already a deal at $7.99 per month.
 This promotion -- which requires a Prime subscription and is for new Music Unlimited subscribers only -- nets you four full months for just a buck.
 After that, you'll be on the hook for the regular rate, unless you cancel.

 Amazon currently has the 32GB 2017 iPad model for $249 (which is the de facto street price these days), But the better deal is the 128GB model for $329.
-That gets you 4x the storage for the same price you'd pay for the 32GB model at the Apple Store.
+That gets you four times the storage for the same price you'd pay for the 32GB model at the Apple Store.

 Don't care about wireless charging?
-Amazon also has the 2nd-generation AirPods with standard case for $144.99, a savings of about $14.
+Amazon also has the second-generation AirPods with standard case for $144.99, a savings of about $14.

 Now that you know what's happening today, let's take a look at what to expect in the weeks to come -- and how you can make sure you're getting the best deals.
 (Also, make sure you never miss any deals.)